 How To Get Started You can install Neo4J from their website (Link Below).
 Choose the "For Individuals" version.
 After installing, you can open up the Neo4J community edition, and you'll see a small screen.
 There's a box for you to enter in the path of your database, and you can change that to anywhere you want.
 When you're ready, you can click "Start" to start up the database.
 You should then see a weblink to Neo4J's API.
 From there, you can create Neo4J's in-house tutorial.

-resource to use if you're interested in making a server to create
+great resource to use if you're interested in making a server to

-Neo4J and HTML to create a full website with a backend.
+can pair NodeJS with Neo4J and HTML to create a full website

 How To Get Started You'll need to download the NodeJS library from their website (Link Below).
 You can then read the below guide on how to start setting up a NodeJS server.